Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 Only the dealer has a 'hand' in the traditional sense- the players hold no cards of their own.
 Instead, four hands are dealt to the table in a step-by-step process, and the players bet on the hands they consider most likely to win against the dealer's.

+## Dead Cards
+To begin, the dealer deals one card to each player, face-down.
+Each player looks at their card, without showing it to anyone else, then sets it aside.

+These cards are 'dead' and take no further part in the play.
+Their purpose is to give each player a little bit of insight into the cards remaining in the deck, and what the chances are of drawing each one.

+> Sources differ as to whether the dealer gives themselves a dead card in this manner as well.
+Be sure to agree on this before playing!
+{.is-info}